 Experienced Defense Attorneys for Drunk Driving Offenses in Florida

 If you’ve been arrested (and possibly charged) with a Florida DUI offense, then you may be feeling overwhelmed and anxious.
 This is perfectly reasonable, as a DUI conviction can lead to severe criminal and civil penalties that could have a significant impact on your overall life trajectory.

 Given the stakes, it is important to consult an experienced Florida DUI defense lawyer as soon as possible for guidance.
-Here at Fowler Law Group, our Sarasota and Bradenton DUI attorneys have helped numerous DUI defendants avoid criminal liability, particularly in cases where law enforcement was overzealous and lacked sufficient proof of misconduct.
+Here at Fowler Law Group, our Sarasota, Venice and Bradenton DUI attorneys have helped numerous DUI defendants avoid criminal liability, particularly in cases where law enforcement was overzealous and lacked sufficient proof of misconduct.

 Understanding the Potential Defenses to a DUI Charge

 There are a variety of effective defenses that can be employed to fight a DUI charge.
 These defenses include, but are not limited to: